Republicans sound the alarm about Democratic fervor

 SACRAMENTO/WASHINGTON (Reuters) - Republican state senators in California gathered in Sacramento late last month for what amounted to an intervention.

-A leading Washington, D.C. polling firm warned the senators in no uncertain terms that intense Democratic antipathy toward President Donald Trump could spur that party’s voters to turn out in record numbers, jeopardizing safe Republican districts and potentially costing the party control of Congress.
+A leading Washington, D.C. polling firm warned the legislators in no uncertain terms that intense Democratic antipathy toward President Donald Trump could spur those voters to turn out in record numbers, jeopardizing safe Republican districts and potentially costing the party control of Congress.

-Similar alarms were sounded recently to big-ticket donors at retreats organized by billionaire Republicans Charles and David Koch in Palm Springs and by Republican National Committee (RNC) chair Ronna McDaniel in Washington.
+Alarms over the intensity gap were sounded recently to big-ticket donors at retreats organized by billionaire Republicans Charles and David Koch in Palm Springs and by Republican National Committee (RNC) chair Ronna McDaniel in Washington.

 “Complacency is our worst enemy,” McDaniel said at the Conservative Political Action Conference last month.
 “Democrats have the energy.”

+Republicans were given fresh reason for concern on Wednesday, as Democrat Conor Lamb remained slightly ahead of Republican Rick Saccone in a too-close-to-call special congressional election in Pennsylvania.
+The race was in a district Trump won handily in 2016.

-Interviews with more than 20 Republican lawmakers, operatives and strategists nationwide reveal a party increasingly worried about high levels of enthusiasm on the Democratic side and struggling to motivate its own voters to come out in the numbers needed to retain its grip on the U.S. Senate and the House of Representatives.
+Interviews with more than 20 Republican lawmakers, operatives and strategists nationwide reveal a party increasingly worried about high levels of enthusiasm on the Democratic side.

+Republicans are also struggling to motivate their voters to come out in the numbers needed to retain the party’s grip on the U.S. Senate and the House of Representatives.

-“It’s a challenge, it is,” said Jeff Flake, a Republican U.S. senator who is retiring this year.
+“It’s a challenge, it is,” said Jeff Flake, a Republican U.S. senator from Arizona who is retiring this year.
 “We’ve got our work cut out for us.”

 Issues that typically fire up conservatives when a Democrat is in the White House, including gun control, abortion, immigration and healthcare, have lost potency with Republicans in control of the White House and Congress as well as both legislative chambers in 32 U.S. states.

 Many Republican operatives and lawmakers believe their best argument will be the state of the economy and the tax overhaul passed by Congress late last year.
-They also believe the party’s fundraising power can boost Republican candidates and get-out-the vote efforts in critical contests.
+They also think the party’s fundraising power can boost Republican candidates and get-out-the vote efforts in critical contests.

 But some worry tax reform is not enough to get Republican voters to cast ballots in congressional races.